CCOMJHC/WIBL/wibl-python/scripts/data-management/README.md

 These scripts require PowerShell 7 or later running on Windows, macOS, or Linux.
 See [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3)
 for installation instructions.
-After installing PowerShell 7, make sure to run `conda init` from within PowerShell 7 to enable use of conda and the `wibl-python`.
+After installing PowerShell 7, make sure to run `conda init` from within PowerShell 7 to enable use of conda and the `wibl-python` environment.
 To do so on Windows, run:
 ```powershell
 PS C:\Users\janeuser> C:\ProgramData\miniconda\Scripts\conda.exe init
 ```